Philosophy Department Graduate Student Handbook

 • A project exemplifying or related to the digital humanities.

-• [For students in the direct Ph.D. program, receiving a grade of at least Pass on two qualifying papers serves as a special project for purposes of receiving the M.A. in cursu.]
+• [For students in the Ph.D. program, completing 30 graduate course credits at Fordham is sufficient for receiving the M.A. in cursu.]

 M.A.
 Thesis